volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `suffix_value` - (Optional) Suffix of domain name e.g "xyz.com" will match "*.xyz.com" and "xyz.com" (`String`).

+### East West Service Policy Allow All

+Enable service policy with allow all so east-west traffic goes via proxy for monitoring.

 ### Enable For All Domains

 Enable interception for all domains.